utlibraries/ai-music-metadata-project/README.md

 - `ai-music-step-1-cd.py`: Extracts metadata from CD images using GPT-4o-mini
 - `ai-music-step-2-cd.py`: Queries OCLC API with the extracted metadata
 - `ai-music-step-3-cd.py`: Uses GPT-4o-mini to analyze OCLC results and assign confidence scores
-- `ai-music-step-4-cd.py`: Verifies track listings to validate the matches
+- `ai-music-step-4-cd.py`: Verifies track listings and publication year to validate the matches
-- `test-oclc-query.py`: This is a script to test OCLC queries directly in the terminal - can be helpful for testing querying strategies
+- `query-testing-oclc.py`: This is a script to test OCLC queries directly in the terminal - can be helpful for testing querying strategies

 The project processes CD images stored as pairs of JPEG files.
 Each CD is represented by two images: one for the front cover and one for the back cover.
 A third image may be used if necessary.
 The image groups follow a specific naming convention: